nschlia/ffmpegfs/README.md

 - **Bugfix:** Issue [#119](https://github.com/nschlia/ffmpegfs/issues/119): To prevent frame/segment creation errors, the frame set and HLS code has been updated.
 - **Bugfix:** Avoid crash during shutdown if cache object had already been closed.
 - **Bugfix:** Issue [#119](https://github.com/nschlia/ffmpegfs/issues/119): The AVSEEK_FLAG_FRAME set should be used to seek to frames when building frame sets.
 Otherwise, output images may vary if searched for or continuously decoded.
+- **Bugfix:** PTS to frame number and vice versa conversion for frame sets was incorrect if TBR did not equal frames per second.
 - **Enhancement:** Record milliseconds for every log event.
 - **Enhancement:** make check: Added file size check to frame set tests.
 - **Optimisation:** When reopening after invalidating the cache, the size remained at 0.
 The original size now is once more reserved in order to prevent reallocations.